Germany · tool

 Currywurst

-A steamed, then fried pork sausage, cut into slices and seasoned with curry ketchup and curry powder.
-It's an iconic Berlin street food staple, perfect for a quick, savory bite.
+A steamed then fried pork sausage, chopped and smothered in a spiced ketchup and dusted with curry powder.
+It's the quintessential Berlin street food snack.

 Döner Kebab